-Since the General Data Protection Regulation (GDPR) regulation came into force on 25 May 2018, many organizations find themselves at a compliance crossroads.
+Following the recent General Data Protection Regulation (GDPR) compliance deadline of May 2018, many organizations find themselves at a compliance crossroads.
 Where processes and procedures have been created or amended to comply with the regulations, organizations frequently find themselves uncertain as to whether those measures implemented will be sufficient to meet compliance obligations.

 Our two-day GDPR Auditor and Self-assessment training course is designed to help remove that uncertainty.
 The course is aimed at stakeholders within organizations who are accountable for ensuring compliance with the GDPR.

 By attending this course you will be better prepared to carry out a review of how an organization has interpreted and implemented the new regulation.

 This course will position attendees to start a self-assessment exercise of their own organization, and ultimately allow them to provide assurance to senior management and boards of directors on compliance practices within their own organizations.